The Vhite House

 (“That’s not how that nursery rhyme goes at all!”)

 So Joss wasn’t in this Last of All Girls-Only Gyms.
-But here were Laurie Harrison, lamenting Mr. Dimancheff’s having partnered her with Lenny “Ooh!
+But here was Laurie Harrison, lamenting Mr. Dimancheff’s having partnered her with Lenny “Ooh!
 Ooh!”
-Otis in Biology, and Sheila Quirk, psyched that she and Robin were able to have an argument in German—well, not in German yet, which they’d decided to take for the guttural harshness it would lend their Auseinandersetzungen.
+Otis in Biology; and Sheila Quirk, psyched that she and Robin were able to have an argument in German—well, not in German yet, which they’d decided to take for the guttural harshness it would lend their Auseinandersetzungen.

 Here too was Nonique Smith, briefly revealing a plain white conservatively-cut bra and panties while changing from cobalt skimmer to hideous gymsuit.
 Her face showed no trace of embarrassment or any other emotion; but her eyes, to Vicki’s startled distress, were rife with dampened pain.

 “(You okay?)”
 Vicki murmured while they laced up gym shoes.